Silthus/michaelreichenbach.de/content/posts/2022/11/react-native-ios-android-development-without-mac-using-expo/index.md

 You know what I am talking about if you ever tried it...

-But I did not want to give up developing my first app to, someday, start my own startup.
+But I did not want to give up [developing my first app][starting].
 So I did some research and tested out the various big cross platform frameworks: [Flutter][flutter], [Xamarin][xamarin], and [React Native][react-native].
-The problem is that I have an iPhone and no MAC but every framework requires one to build and test the app.
+The problem is that I have an iPhone and no MAC but every framework requires one to build and test the app for iOS.

+### Expo Application Services to the Rescue

 Then I came across [Expo][expo] which extends React Native with a lot of useful libraries and features that make the native mobile app more like a React web app.
 But the real power comes from its free build service: [Expo Application Services][eas].
 It enables you to build, test and deploy your app without ever touching a MAC.
-And all in an easy and very well documented process.
+And all that in an easy and very well documented process.
 To get started simply follow their [documentation][expo-start] and you will have your first app up and running on your real device in under five minutes.

 To create a new app run: